ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of rate limiting rule.
 Required.

 `--json`
-:   The json file or json string used to describe a rate limiting rule.
+:   The JSON file or JSON string used to describe a rate limiting rule.
-    - The required fields in json data are `match`, `threshold`, `period`, `action` :
+    - The required fields in JSON data are `match`, `threshold`, `period`, `action` :
         - `match` : Determines which traffic the rate limiting rule counts towards the threshold.
             - `request` : Matches HTTP requests.
                 - `methods` :  HTTP Methods, can be a subset `[POST,PUT]` or all `[_ALL_]`.
 This field is not required to create a rate limit rule.
 Valid values are `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `_ALL_`.